 - Overpriced if you’re paying general admission ($30)

 Overall, my Happy Place review is that it’s really what you make of it.
 If you bring a friend and can edit your photos afterwards, you can have a good time here.
 It’s something different, but don’t expect to get a ton of highly-stylized photos here.
 I personally feel like these places could benefit from being more robust, with higher-quality backdrops and props that are clean – and most importantly good lighting (which any photographer or influencer will tell you is KEY to good photos)!
+I’ve heard theories that it’s more for people who aren’t really influencers but want a similar aesthetic on their feed, so it’s stylized easily for that demographic.

 Have you visited Happy Place or one of these selfie factories?
 What did you think?